brainskev/Capstone-project-01/README.md

 # 📖 [COP 27 - UN Climate Change Conference] <a name="about-project"></a>

-> This is my first capstone project for modlue 1.

-**[COP 27 - UN Climate Change Conference]** It is a conference website built for United nations Climate change.
+**COP 27** This is my first capstone project for modlue 1.
+It is a conference website built for United nations Climate change.

 ## 🛠 Built With <a name="built-with"></a>